Wellness weekend in Munich, Upper Bavaria: A worthwhile break

 Especially from Munich, the selection of wellness hotels that are easily accessible by train is surprisingly large.
 Whether at Tegernsee, in Murnau, in the Allgäu, or even in the remote Bavarian Forest – many hotels have long been geared towards guests who arrive without a car.
 They offer shuttles from the train station, have partnerships with taxi companies, or are simply so centrally located that you can walk directly from the train to the spa.

-This is not only convenient – it also changes how we travel:
+This isn't just comfortable.
+It also changes how we travel:

 • more conscious,